Berlin, Connecticut Girl to Go as Phone Operator - 1918

 Miss Elizabeth Roby, US Signal Corp Telephone Operator.
 The Hartford Courant, 20 March 1918.

-Miss Elizabeth Roby Enlists in U. S. Signal Corps and Expects to be Sent to France in Near Future.
+Miss Elizabeth Roby Enlists in the U. S. Signal Corps and Expects to be Sent to France shortly.

 New Britain, 18 March 1918

-If such is the case, the chances are that the girl will be Miss Elizabeth Roby, daughter of Mr. and Mrs. S. J. Roby of Berlin, Connecticut.
-Roby, a graduate of New Britain High School and Smith College, is at present making her home in Chicago, having moved there about three years ago, following completion of her college studies.
+If such is the case, the girl will likely be Miss Elizabeth Roby, a proud daughter of Berlin, Connecticut, and the esteemed Mr. and Mrs. S. J. Roby.
+Roby, a graduate of New Britain High School and Smith College, is currently making her home in Chicago, having moved there about three years ago after completing her college studies.

-After concluding her college course, she accepted a place with the American Telephone & Telegraph Company and has since been engaged with that concern at the Chicago office, handling long-distance work and acting as instructress.
+After completing her college course, she accepted a position with the American Telephone & Telegraph Company.
+She has since been engaged with that concern at the Chicago office, handling long-distance work and acting as an instructor.

-A short time ago, realizing that even though she is only a “mere woman,” there is room for her to do “her bit.”
-Miss Roby enlisted in the United States Signal Corps as a telephone operator and is currently studying hard in preparation for a trip across to France.
+A short time ago, realizing that even though she was only a “mere woman,” there was room for her to do “her bit.”
+Miss Roby enlisted in the United States Signal Corps as a telephone operator.
+Her role as a telephone operator is crucial, as it will facilitate communication in the war zone, a vital aspect of wartime operations.
+She is currently studying hard in preparation for a trip across to France.

-She hopes to see immediate service and expects to have her wish granted, and she is undergoing a thorough study of French.
-Her friends have received word of Miss Roby’s enlistment in Berlin and this city, and soon they expect to hear favorable reports of her work in the field.
+She hopes to see immediate service and expects to have her wish granted, so she is undergoing a thorough study of French.
+Her friends, eagerly anticipating news of her work, have received word of Miss Roby’s enlistment in Berlin and this city, and they expect to hear favorable reports of her work in the field soon.

-Miss Roby’s parents are spending the winter months in Meriden but are expected to return to Berlin shortly for the summer.
+Miss Roby’s parents are spending the winter months in Meriden.
+Still, they are expected to return to Berlin shortly for the summer.

 “Berlin Girl to Go as Phone Operator,” in The Hartford Daily Courant, Wednesday, 20 March 1918, p.
 7.